8 Powerful Marketing OKR Examples + How To Track Them

-In this article, we’ll highlight what marketing OKRs are, eight great OKR examples, and the best tool to help you manage every company OKR.
+In this article, we’ll highlight what marketing OKRs are, eight great OKR examples, and the best tool to help you manage every company’s OKR.

 Let’s jump right into it:

-Using Marketing OKRs is a goal setting framework that helps your business set, track, and achieve all its marketing goals:
+Marketing OKRs are a goal-setting framework that help your business set, track, and achieves all its marketing goals.

 What does OKR stand for?

 - O (Objectives): a specific company goal you want the marketing team to achieve

 - KR (Key result): ‘targets’ or metrics that your team needs to meet to achieve these objectives

 Objectives are ‘what’ we want to achieve, and Key Results are ‘how’ we can do it.